FatihKoz/DisposableBasic/README.md

 * Go to admin > dashboard (or /update) to trigger module migrations
 * When migration is completed, go to admin > maintenance and clean `application` cache

+:info: *There is a known bug in v7 core, which causes an error/exception when enabling/disabling modules manually.
+If you see a server error page or full stacktrace debug window when you enable a module just close that page and re-visit admin area in a different browser tab/window.
+You will see that the module is enabled and active, to be sure just clean your `application` cache*

 ### Update (from v3.xx to v3.yy)

 Just follow the installation procedure by overwriting your old module files